The stationary and quasi-stationary properties of neutral multi-type branching process diffusions

 As a population genetics model, a multi-type branching process has some similarities to haploid Wright-Fisher and Moran models, in which the total population size is usually assumed to be constant or to vary deterministically, rather than varying stochastically with time.
 To see the similarities, decompose the expected number of offspring per parent as $m_{ij} = \lambda_i r_{ij}$, where the $r_{ij}$ are elements of a finite-state Markov transition matrix whose rows sum to 1.
 The $r_{ij}$ are per-generation mutation rates between alleles, and the $\lambda_i$ carry information about the relative fitness of allele types~\citep{burden2018mutation}.
 If the distribution of the number of offspring per parent is independent of parental type, and hence $\lambda_i = \lambda = \rho$, the model corresponds to neutral mutations.
 In this case, the total population size, ignoring allele types, is effectively the $d = 1$ case and evolves as a Bienyam\'e-Galton-Watson (BGW) branching process~\citep{watson1875probability}.

 As is well known, the asymptotic probability of extinction at large times of a supercritical BGW process, $\rho > 1$, is equal to the stable fixed point of the moment generating function of number of offspring per parent, whereas for $\rho \le 1$ the population becomes asymptotically extinct with probability 1.
 In those cases for which extinction is almost certain, the interesting asymptotic limit is the so-called quasi-stationary distribution of the population size conditioned on non-extinction.
-For the critical case, $\rho = 0$, the weak asymptotic limit of the surviving population divided by the number of generations is exponentially distributed~\citep{yaglom1947certain}.
+For the critical case, $\rho = 1$, the weak asymptotic limit of the surviving population divided by the number of generations is exponentially distributed~\citep{yaglom1947certain}.